mewlist/sengiri/README.md

 # Sengiri

-Flexible sharding access with ActiveRecord
+Flexible sharding access for Ruby on Rails with ActiveRecord

 ## Sharding model generator